digitoimistodude/marlin-vagrant/README.md

 ## Usage

 To start this vagrant box, always run `vagrant up --provision`, with provision -hook to ensure all the stuff are loaded up properly.
-Skip to the [Installation](#installation), if you are ready to start.

 ## Table of contents